ricardoamartinez/depth-guided-flow-brightening/README.md

 ## **Overview**

-This project implements a video processing pipeline that leverages optical flow and depth maps to dynamically highlight motion within video sequences.
-The primary goal is to enhance visual regions with significant movement, especially those closer to the camera, thereby creating an engaging and informative visual effect.
+This project implements a video processing pipeline that integrates optical flow and depth maps to dynamically highlight motion within video sequences.
+The primary goal is to enhance visual regions with significant movement, especially those closer to the camera.

----

-## **Features**

-- **Optical Flow Estimation**: Utilizes advanced ML-based models to estimate motion between consecutive video frames.
-- **Depth Map Integration**: Incorporates per-frame depth information to modulate the intensity of the visual effect based on object proximity.
-- **Dynamic Brightening**: Enhances regions with high motion, with brightness scaled according to depth data.
-- **Video Output**: Compiles processed frames into a coherent output video showcasing the visual effects.
-- **Modular Design**: Organized codebase facilitating easy maintenance and scalability.
-- **Optional Extensions**: Implements advanced features like scene flow estimation and optical flow flicker reduction.

 ---